 Both the Smooth and the Crunchy varieties are made of 100% highest quality pecan nuts – and nothing else.
-The nuts were lightly toasted and stone milled to a fine paste.
+The nuts are lightly toasted and stone-milled to a fine paste.
 They differ in texture only.
 While the Smooth contains just the paste of grounded pecan nuts, the Crunchy is mixed with bits of broken pecans, adding highly palatable “crunchiness” to the taste.
 Each jar contains 170g.

 While all the nut butters from Nutural World taste great, the Pecan Butter is particularly alluring.
-The aroma of the lightly roasted pecan nuts is just irresistible and the surprisingly sweet taste – without any additives what so ever – is amazing.
-Nutural World Pecan Butter is made of 100% pecan nuts – no sugar, no salt, no emulsifiers and no flavoring – just nuts.
+The aroma of the lightly roasted pecan nuts is just irresistible and the surprisingly sweet taste – without any additives whatsoever – is amazing!
+Nutural World Pecan Butter is made of 100% pecan nuts – no sugar, no salt, no emulsifiers and no flavouring – just nuts.
 The creamy taste of the smooth variety is so good you can just spoon some straight from the jar.
-The crunchy variety is an absolute delight as a spread on toast or cracker.
+The crunchy variety is an absolute delight as a spread on toast or crackers.

-Pecan Butter can also be used as an ingredient in savory dishes or salad dressing.
-Both varieties can be used to enhance stir fries and oriental dishes such as Thai chicken and Chicken Satay.
-For deserts and sweet treats, Pecan Butter has a respectable range of uses as a main ingredient in baking cakes, cookies, fudges and such like.
-The use is really only bound by your imagination!
+Pecan Butter can also be used as an ingredient in savoury dishes or as a salad dressing.
+Both varieties can be used to enhance stir fries and oriental dishes such as Thai chicken curry and chicken satay.
+For desserts and sweet treats, Pecan Butter has a respectable range of uses as a main ingredient in baking cakes, cookies, fudge, etc. The use is really only bound by your imagination!

 Wikipedia states the following health benefits of Pecans: